WHAT IT MEANS

 Fair Trade Federation Principles

 Fair Trade Federation Principles are adapted from the standards of the World Fair Trade Organization to focus on businesses operating in North America.
 They provide an overarching framework for members and other fair traders.
+Fair Trade Federation members fully commit to the following principles in all of their transactions.

 Fair Trade is a strategy for poverty alleviation and sustainable development.
 Members create social and economic opportunities through trading partnerships with marginalized producers.
 Members place the interests of producers and their communities as the primary concern of their enterprise.